Ennavalle: Production

-The director J. Suresh initially approached Mani Ratnam to produce the film, but Mani Ratnam refused the script.
+The director J. Suresh initially approached Mani Ratnam to produce the film, but Ratnam refused the script.
 He however introduced Suresh to R. Madhavan, who was signed on to play the lead role.
+The film was eventually produced by Sri Sai Deva Productions, a noted Telugu film studio, making their first Tamil film venture.
+Tips Industries also entered the Tamil film industry as the soundtrack producers for the film.

-The film was tentatively titled as Dhool and then as Sugham, whilst actress Sneha made her debut with the film after calling off schedules for her film, Virumbugiren.
+The film was tentatively titled Sugham, whilst actress Sneha made her debut with the film after calling off schedules for her film, Virumbugiren.
 Telugu comedian Venu Madhav also made his debut in Tamil films with the project.
-The film was shot across locations in Chennai, Ooty, Hyderabad and Gopichettipalayam and the filming was completed within 18 days.
+The film was shot across locations in Kerala, Chennai, Ooty, Hyderabad and Gopichettipalayam and the filming was completed within 18 days.